 Students often report that the 8th grade Big Bend trip is the most memorable experience of their St. John's School career.
-2017 marks the 40TH ANNUAL trip!
+2019 marks the 42nd annual trip!
 Building on these years of experience, faculty and staff leaders and a team of Upper School counselors join the entire 8th grade in this 7-day, 6-night expedition.
-The Big Bend medical team, led by Director of Clinical Services Tesa Stark, is comprised of 8th grade parent M.D.s and nurses.
+The Big Bend medical team, led by Medical Director Dr. Scott Dorfman, is comprised of 8th grade parent M.D.s and nurses.
 All told, Team Big Bend numbers nearly 170 members!
-February 18-24, 2017 we will cross the state in a 15-vehicle caravan of buses, suburbans, and cargo vans containing equipment (including school-issued duffels and tents) and food for nearly 2,500 meals and equipment 640 miles to the most beautiful spot in Texas for a week of camping, hiking, and exploration.
+From February 23-March 1, 2019, we will drive 640 miles across the state in a 15-vehicle caravan of buses, suburbans, and cargo vans containing equipment (including school-issued duffels and tents) and food for nearly 2,500 meals to the most beautiful spot in Texas for a week of camping, hiking, and exploration.

 Providing a unique opportunity to log off, unplug, and shut off the noise of modern urban life, the excursion offers profound educational opportunities for all who go.
 Daily hikes across the Chihuauan Desert and throughout the Chisos Mountains, an orienteering adventure out of the Grapevine Hills and a float trip down the Rio Grande highlight the experience.
 Students have the opportunity to spend a night at a remote desert backcountry campsite near Ernst Tinaja or in the stunning Chisos Mountains.